 - What can you infer about the school culture / school community at The Center School? - What do you notice about the school environment at The Center School? - In what ways is the school environment welcoming?
 Inclusive?
+Describe your school environment.

-- In what ways may a school environment foster a sense of belonging? - How might school environments influence teaching and learning? - What is the purpose of Theater Arts at Center School (TACS)? - How do teachers in the film demonstrate understanding of young adolescents? - In what ways do we see teachers foster relationships with students in this film? - In what ways do adults in the film support student social-emotional growth? - How do teachers advocate for students in the film? - What other ways can teachers advocate for their students? - In what ways do adults in the film foster a sense of physical and/or psychological safety for students? - How do students foster a sense of physical and/or psychological safety for their peers? - What is the role of advisors and advisory in middle school? - What behavioral expectations do you notice in the film?
+- In what ways may a school environment foster a sense of belonging? - How might school environments influence teaching and learning? - What is the purpose of Theater Arts at Center School (TACS)? - How do teachers in the film demonstrate understanding of young adolescents? - In what ways do we see teachers foster relationships with students in this film?
+In what ways do you foster positive relationships with students? - In what ways do adults in the film support student social-emotional growth?
+In what ways do you support the social emotional development of your students? - How do teachers advocate for students in the film? - What other ways can teachers advocate for their students? - In what ways do adults in the film foster a sense of physical and/or psychological safety for students? - In what ways do students foster a sense of physical and/or psychological safety for their peers? - What is the role of advisors and advisory in middle school? - What behavioral expectations do you notice in the film?